7 Micro-Civic Interventions That Actually Change Your Neighborhood

 Results3-5 years if you’re luckyNext week

-The 7 Interventions (Tested, Proven, Stolen Shamelessly)
+The 7 Micro-Civic Interventions (Tested, Proven, Stolen Shamelessly)

-These aren’t theoretical.
+These micro-civic interventions aren’t theoretical.
 I’ve seen every one of these work in multiple cities.
 Some I helped organize myself after I left city government and realized I could actually get more done as a regular resident than I ever could as an official.
 Here’s what works.

-1. Guerilla Greenery
+1. Guerilla Greenery (The Most Common Micro-Civic Intervention)

 There’s probably a vacant lot near you.
 Someone technically owns it—might be the city, might be a bank that foreclosed ten years ago, might be an LLC nobody can track down.
 Nobody’s maintaining it.
 It’s full of trash and broken glass and maybe one sad mattress.